MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/trigger-dataflows-and-power-bi-dataset-sequentially.md

 * Trigger the refresh of a standard dataflow after the successful completion of an analytical dataflow refresh.

-  If a dataflow performs all actions, then it's hard to reuse its entities in other dataflows or for other purposes.
+  If a single dataflow does every action, then it's hard to reuse its entities in other dataflows or for other purposes.
 The best dataflows to reuse are dataflows doing only a few actions, specializing in one specific task.
 If you have a set of dataflows as staging dataflows, and their only action is to extract data "as is" from the source system, these dataflows can be reused in multiple other dataflows.
 More information: [Best practices for reusing dataflows across environments and workspaces](./best-practices-reusing-dataflows.md)

 * Trigger the refresh of a Power BI dataset when a dataflow refresh completes successfully.